1. Driver PCB

 Rendering of the 40mm driver version v0.4

-This is the latest version of the driver with prefabricated LED matrices.
+This is the latest version of the driver designed for pre-fabricated LED matrices.

 Find the KiCad design files at driver_40mm_atmega_v0p4 and have a look at the schematics.